 As soon as you stop writing, you cease to be a writer.

 However, you go to your grave an author, and five centuries later, you remain an author.
 You cannot shake the title.
 You cannot outlive authorship.
 When they round up all the authors in a future military purge, you cannot disavow being an author on the flimsy excuse of being deceased.
 Once you publish, you will forever be known as an author.

 Or as Dean Wesley Smith puts it: “A Writer is a person who writes.
 An Author is a person who has written.”
 That is called “advanced conjugation”.

 But all this discussion assumes that the author of a work and the writer are the same person, that authorship is a subset of…um…writership.
 This is not always the case.

 Enter the ghostwriter.
 Ghostwriters are writers, pure and simple.
 They write, but do not publish.
 Ghostwriters do not affix their names to the works as authors.
 Ghostwriters are paid a fee to write the works, then walk away.
 Their clients would typically be the authors.

 The author is the one whose ideas are being written.

-The author is the one who either writes the work or hires somebody to write it for him.
+The author is the one who either writes the work or hires somebody to write it for them.

 The author is the one whose name goes on the work.

 It does not matter whether the author ever picked up a pen or tapped on a keyboard.
-If he commissions a work and hires a ghostwriter, he is the author of the work.
-Even if he never publishes it, he is the author of the unpublished manuscript.
+If they commission a work and hire a ghostwriter, they are the author of the work.
+Even if they never publish it, they are the author of the unpublished manuscript.